hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

-2. Neurons in one layer only connect to a small portion of the previous layer (as opposed to *every* neuron in the previous layer as in the case of fully connected networks).
+2. Neurons in one layer only connect to a small portion of the previous layer (as opposed to *every* neuron in the previous layer as in the case of fully-connected networks).

 3. Neurons in a given layer *share their weights*.